2Abendsegler/GClh/README.md

 [Here](https://github.com/2Abendsegler/GClh/blob/master/docu/overview_screenshots.md#readme) are some screenshots of the geocaching pages with *GC little helper II* activated.

-The originator of *GC little helper* is [Torsten Amshove](https://www.amshove.net/blog/webinterfaces/gc-little-helper/).
-After he stopped the work on *GC little helper* we agreed with him to continue his work under the new name *GC little helper II*.
-In 2016 we brought *GC little helper II* up to date and renewed some parts.

 ## How can you help?
 We use a [ticket system](https://github.com/2Abendsegler/GClh/issues) to report and track bugs, questions and feature requests.
 If you like to implement features, bugfixes or improvements yourself, you can read here [how to contribute](https://github.com/2Abendsegler/GClh/blob/master/docu/how_to_contribute.md#en).
 Furthermore there is a thread in the [Geoclub Forum](http://geoclub.de/forum/viewforum.php?f=117) where things can be discussed.